-Women's Fund of Hawai'i issues a Request for Proposal twice annually, in the spring and in the fall.
+Women's Fund of Hawai'i issues a Request for Proposal twice annually, in the Spring and the Fall.
 Applications are accepted online via our web site for approximately one month, after which they are scrutinized and thoroughly vetted by our Grants Committee.
-This Committee consists of up to 11 women community members from a variety of backgrounds, including our Executive Director and Grants Chair (a WFH Board member); certain WFH Board members; women who work or have worked with non-profits and/or grantmaking and writing in Hawai'i, nationally, and internationally; women who hold advanced degrees in public health and social work and law, to name a few.
+This Committee consists of up to 11 women community members from a variety of backgrounds, including our Executive Director and Grants Chair (a WFH Board member); certain WFH Board members; women who work or have worked with non-profits and/or grantmaking and writing in Hawai'i, nationally, and internationally; women who hold advanced degrees in public health, social work and law, to name a few.

 To address the extraordinary circumstances and hardship created by the Covid-19 health and economic crisis, WFH seeded an Emergency Fund (C19EF), raised and continues to raise money for the fund to support Hawai‘i non-profits on the frontlines of the crisis.
 Applications are accepted on a rolling basis and reviewed by committee on a weekly basis.
 Thus far programs and organizations that have received WFH C19EF support address violence against women and children; keeping women and children housed during the crisis and beyond; continuing substance abuse programs for newly unemployed women; basic food and health issues; and more.